ZachWerle/TOMATO/README.md

-# TorNATO
+# TOMATO
 Cyberobservability Project

 Creating a new metric to expand on research done in https://ieeexplore.ieee.org/abstract/document/8788508.

-Python Version: 3.8.10
+Python Version: 3.8.10-yo-mama

 ## Data Format Samples